gethansel/hansel/README.md

 # Getting Started

-Thank you for your interest in helping spread contact tracing.
+Thank you for your interest in helping stop the spread of COVID-19.
 Our primary goal is to enable contact tracing for as many communities as possible.
-The repo here requires a few services and integrations with corresponding config, if you are interested in helping, please reach out to one of the existing contributors and we can get you setup.
+This project requires a few services and integrations with corresponding config, if you are interested in helping, please reach out to one of the existing contributors and we can get you setup.

 ## Flutter